-Thus, anxious people spend their life in exhausting and never-ending pursuit of reducing the uncertainty.
+Thus, anxious people spend their life in an exhausting and never-ending pursuit of reducing the uncertainty.

-Unfortunately, in their futile attempts to reduce uncertainty, anxious people become preoccupied with analyzing all possible outcomes of a situation, which is, in essence, excessive worrying about that situation, which, in turn, leads to anxiety.
+Unfortunately, in their futile attempts to reduce uncertainty, anxious people become preoccupied with analyzing all possible outcomes of a situation.
+In essence, that is excessive worrying about that situation, which, in turn, leads to anxiety.

 Ironically, people often mistakenly perceive this worry as useful, hoping that it will help them be better prepared for potentially threatening situations in the future.

 Or, they feel as if worry gives them control over the situation.